BirdeeHub/birdeevim/README.md

         I have never programmed in a functional language before.
         That stuff all comes from the repo I cited.
 All I did was add some plugins, and import my config as a plugin.
+        I feel like my main issue here is not knowing where those $src and $out variables come from

     2. I need to know why treesitter parsers cant install